 You can register up to five fingers, and set restrictions based on the fingerprint.
 This is handy as it means you could, for example, register your child's finger and disable access to the App Store and Safari as well as set age-appropriate limits on music, TV shows and films.
 It still falls short of proper user profiles, but it's one step in the right direction.
 Each stored fingerprint can have an attached name so you remember whose is whose.

 Using Touch ID doesn't preclude using a passcode.
 In fact, you need to set up a passcode in order to use Touch ID, and enter it before registering a new fingerprint.

 Touch ID isn't only for unlocking the 5S: you can also use your finger instead of your Apple ID password.
 When you purchase an app, for example, you'll be prompted to touch the scanner.
 This is an option you can disable in the settings, though, restricting fingers to unlocking the iPhone only.

 iPhone 5S review: storage, processor and performance

-Apple’s new 64-bit A7 processor is partly to thank for the existence of the fingerprint reader.
+The iPhone 5S has a 64-bit A7 processor which is partly to thank for the existence of the fingerprint reader.
 It’s remarkably fast and means there’s no delay in reading your finger and unlocking the phone.

-The A7 also makes iOS 7 buttery smooth.
-There’s nary a judder or stutter when swiping between home screens, or exiting an app and watching your icons fly into place.
-Apps launch and web pages load faster than ever: the iPhone 5S is simply a joy to use.
+The A7 also makes iOS buttery smooth.
+There’s no judder or stuttering when swiping between home screens, or exiting an app and watching your icons fly into place.
+Apps launch and web pages load without delay: the iPhone 5S is simply a joy to use.

 Our benchmarks show just how much quicker the new A7 chip makes the 5S.
 In SunSpider 1.0, the 5S completed the test in just 417ms.
 The iPhone 5 (running iOS 7), meanwhile, took 721ms, and the Samsung Galaxy S4 922ms.